School Programs

 Grades: K-6

-Cost: $135 per session in addition to Self-Guided Discover Visit cost of $12 per student
+Cost: $135 per session in addition to Self-Guided Discover Visit cost of $14 per student

-Capacity: 30 students per session
+Capacity: 30 students per session, 2 sessions offered per day

 Children's Fun Day